- CHILD CARE SEARCH

 In Delaware, ALL families have access to FREE developmental screening using the Ages & Stages Questionnaires® (ASQ-3® & ASQ:SE:2®).
-Beginning July 2023 all licensed childcares will be required to provide developmental screening to all children ages birth to five.
+Beginning July 2023 all licensed childcares will be required to provide developmental screening to all children ages birth to five, not yet in kindergarten.

 The Delaware Department of Education has a page in the Office of Early Learning website with information and additional links.